thatnerd/in-60-seconds/PITCHME.md

 @snapend

 ---
 @snap[north span-100]
 ### How are Indexes Stored in CockroachDB
 @snapend
 - Indexes are _also_ in RocksDB
-  - Key is the index Key\* used to look up data
+  - Key is the index key\* used to look up data
   - Value is the primary key of the table row that is pointed to\*\*
   - *Ordered by index key*